 - Preheat oven to 375 degrees F. Grease or place cupcake paper on a cupcake tin.

 - In a large mixing bowl, mix together flour, baking soda, baking powder, and salt.
-Make a well in the centre and set aside.
+Make a well in the centre and set aside the dry ingredients.

 - In a medium mixing bowl, whisk together melted butter and sugar until well mixed.
 Add egg and vanilla and mix.
 Whisk in milk.